 By Ryan Apodac, Operations Manager/Trainer

-Telemarketing appointment setting can be a game changer for any sales team.
+Telemarketing can be a game-changer for any sales team.
 Appointment setting allows your sales experts to focus their time more efficiently with customers and clients who have already expressed some level of interest.
 Of course, they likely already have a book of business to work through, but what comes next?
 Where will they get the new leads?
 Telemarketing appointment setting is a great way to work through cold calls, and setup your experts with viable contacts to work.
 Once your internal contact list has been worked through, it’s important to find the next best lead source.
 Let’s take a look at the top 3 best practices in structuring a test with a new list source.

 1. Find Your Best SIC and NAICS Codes for Telemarketing Appointment Setting Success